 Preventing hay fires

 Table 2.
-The effects of internal bale temperature and fire potential.
+Effects of internal bale temperature and fire potential